davidbarone/parser/README.md

 fb      = FB:FOO,PLUS!,FB:BAR;
 fbb     = fb,PLUS!,BAZ;
 ```
-(Note both symbols in the 'fb' rule are now renamed to 'FB'), the following tree is formed:
+(Note both symbols in the 'fb' rule are now aliased to 'FB'), the following tree is formed:
 ```
              fbb
               |